Nancy Carroll was a popular 1930s movie star until she was fired for being difficult.

 Paramount released her from her contract in 1933.
 Nancy continued to make movies but she was no longer an A-list star.
-She played supporting roles in That Certain Age and There Goes My Heart.
-Unhappy with the way her career was going she decided to quit making movies in 1938.
-She returned to the stage and starred in the Broadway show For Heaven's Sake Mother.
-During the 1950s Nancy made guest appearances on numerous television shows.
+She costarred with George Murphy in the dramas Jealousy and After The Dance.
+In 1935 she divorced her husband after four years of marriage.
+Unhappy with the way her career was going she decided to quit making movies.
+Her final film was the 1938 comedy There Goes My Heart.
+She returned to the stage starring in the Broadway show For Heaven's Sake Mother.
+During the 1950s she made guest appearances on numerous television shows.
 She also costarred with her daughter, Patricia Kirkland, in the series The Egg And I. Nancy married international businessman C.H.
 "Jappe" Groen in 1953.
 The couple split their time between Mexico and Indonesia.
 At the age of fifty-nine Nancy was cast in the play Never Too Late.
 It was a success and she toured with the show for two years.
 On the evening August 6, 1965 she didn't show up for her performance.
 Tragically she was found dead in her New York apartment.
 Nancy had died of an aneurysm at the age of sixty-one.
 She was buried with her parents at Calvary Cemetery in Queens, New York.